taylor-bentley/debugging-challenge/README.md

 #### Setup
-Fork, clone, run yarn install, yarn start
+Fork, clone, run npm install, npm start

 #### Do
  * debug App.js.
 What is the value of maxNumberOfProductsAllowed.
 How many objects are in the products array after doing a slice on maxNumberOfProductsAllowed.
 Is this correct?